SrinandanKota/DistributedSystems/RPC/README.md

-Exrecise System in SUN RPC : Remote Procedure Call
+Exercise, System in SUN RPC : Remote Procedure Call

 The objective of the machine problem is to write a network management application that tracks user logins, CPU usage and other statistics on a host and allows querying by a RPC-based network management system.
 Its output can be used to feed into an analysis component for